School shootings in the US: Fast facts | KRDO

 By Alex Leeds Matthews, CNN

-(CNN) — There have been at least 54 school shootings in the United States so far this year, as of September 28.
-Seventeen of those were on college campuses and the remaining 37 were on K-12 school grounds.
-The incidents have left at least 27 people dead and more than 58 injured, according to CNN’s analysis of events reported by the Gun Violence Archive, Education Week, and Everytown for Gun Safety.
+(CNN) — There have been at least 58 school shootings in the United States so far this year, as of October 3.
+Nineteen of those were on college campuses and the remaining 39 were on K-12 school grounds.
+The incidents have left at least 28 people dead and more than 67 injured, according to CNN’s analysis of events reported by the Gun Violence Archive, Education Week, and Everytown for Gun Safety.

 CNN cross checks these reports of school shootings against school and police accounts and media reports.
 All incidents of gun violence are included if they occurred on school property, from kindergartens through colleges/universities, and at least one person was shot, not including the shooter.
 School property includes but is not limited to, buildings, fields, parking lots, stadiums and buses.
 Accidental discharges of firearms are included, as long as at least one person is shot, but not if the sole shooter is law enforcement or school security.